 Prison Pipeline is a radio program dedicated to educating the public about the Oregon criminal justice system.
 Our goal is to present a unique understanding of the criminal justice system, address the root causes of crime, and challenge the status quo.
 We seek to promote awareness and activism in order to foster a safe, healthy, and just society.

-Tune in every Monday evening at 6:30 to hear our hosts Karen James, Peter Pincetl, Adam Carpinelli, and Justin Chapin explore the Oregon justice system with a variety of guests.
+Tune in every Monday evening at 6:30 to hear our hosts Karen James, Peter Pincetl, Adam Carpinelli, Justin Chapin, and Stephanie Guy explore the Oregon justice system with a variety of guests.
 Hosts rotate weekly.
 Prison Pipeline's engineer is Danielle Parks.

 Ras Danny, KBOO Programmer of Higher Reasoning Reggae Time joined Ruth in the studio to talk about what "change" really means for those in lockdown and how much better his life is after he decided to change and stay out of prison forever.